Skip to main content

 What you should do if your child has not been offered a place at one or more of your preferred schools

-If this is the case, the local authority would normally offer the catchment school if there are places available.
+If this is the case, we would normally offer the catchment school if there are places available.

 If this is not the case we would try to offer a place at the nearest alternative school with places available within statutory walking distance of the child’s home address (2 miles for children under 8 years of age and 3 miles for children aged 8 years and over).